Kalkkis93/Data-analysis-with-Python/README.md

 When the arrays.json file is created and the database settings are okay, then you can run the code in data_analysis.py.
 This code reads the file arrays.json, computes the Euclidean distance from (0, 0) for every (x, y) in arrays.json file and completes k means algorithm with k = 5.
 After that, the code takes a connection to PostgreSQL, computes the sizes and average distances of every class and saves these infos into database.
 Finally it makes a plot of the distances and uses different colors by the classes.

 The last file, data_save.py, reads the data from database (if it exists there) and makes a csv file of it.
+This file goes also into the data folder with name result.csv.